njas17/MakanBah/README.md

 ### Database Prep

 - Access the MySQL interface in your terminal by running `mysql -u root -p`
-- Create a new database called makanbah: `create database makanbah`
+- Create a new database called makanbahDB: `create database makanbahDB`
 - Add a `.env` file to the main folder of this repository containing the MySQL authentication information for MySQL user.
 For example:

 ```bash